Here is my Ernie Ball Paradigm strings review from a guitar player perspective, are they worth it?

 You could also do a comparison with the Ernie Ball M Steel strings and let me know whether you agree with my assessment of the tone.

-The Amazon price is really competitive and I haven’t been able to find a better deal at the time of writing.
+The Amazon price is really competitive and I haven’t been able to find a better deal at the time of this update.